rust-lang/rust/src/doc/guide.md

 Could not compile `hello_world`.
 ```

 Rust will not let us use a value that has not been initialized.
-So why let us
-declare a binding without initializing it?
-You'd think our first example would
-have errored.
-Well, Rust is smarter than that.
-Before we get to that, let's talk
+Next, let's
-about this stuff we've added to `println!`.
+talk about this stuff we've added to `println!`.

 If you include two curly braces (`{}`, some call them moustaches...) in your
 string to print, Rust will interpret this as a request to interpolate some sort